How much does a Tesla Model 3 Battery Replacement Cost?

 ASY,HVBAT,75KWH,AWD,KELVIN,1PH,M3,RMN(1 13737501-K): $13,500

-Parts and labor combined, it costs almost $16,000 to replace a Tesla Model 3 battery pack.
+Parts and labor combined, it cost nearly $16,000 to replace this Tesla Model 3’s battery pack.

 Breaking it down, Tesla shop rates may vary from location to location, but the location this was performed at runs $175 per hour, meaning the battery replacement job is estimated to take a little over 13 hours.

-For the battery pack, the $13,500 customer price isn’t exactly indicative of the Tesla’s cost to build one either, there could be a margin on the part to help cover costs or create profit.
+The $13,500 customer price for the battery pack isn’t exactly indicative of Tesla’s cost to build one, either—there could be a margin on the part to help cover costs or create profit.
 Additionally, there’s an important three-letter code present on the battery line-item: RMN, short for remanufactured.

 Remanufactured Tesla Battery Packs

 The failure of one module may be enough to disable the entire pack, even while the rest of the battery is excellent condition.
-This is what Elon is referring to in his tweet.
 Ideally, individual modules can be replaced at a somewhat lower cost, instead of replacing the entire battery pack altogether.
+Tesla CEO Elon Musk referred to the lower cost of replacing modules compared to a full pack in a 2019 tweet.

 Remanufacturing parts has virtually no downsides and a large list of benefits: It’s more cost-effective for Tesla to rebuild a pack than it is for them to build a new one.
-It’s more environmentally friendly, because most of the materials are being reused instead of thrown away.
-It increases the supply of available replacement parts, and it increases their production capacity for new vehicles – they don’t need to place nearly as many new battery packs in the parts reserve when remanufactured parts can fill that role.
+It’s also more environmentally friendly, because most of the materials are being reused instead of thrown away.
+It increases the supply of available replacement parts, and it increases Tesla’s production capacity for new vehicles—it doesn’t need to place nearly as many new battery packs in the parts reserve when remanufactured parts can fill that role.

 This is common all across the auto industry and isn’t anything unique to Tesla.
-All sorts of car parts might be sent back for remanufacturing, including engines and transmissions on gasoline cars, and brake calipers.
+All sorts of car parts might be sent back for remanufacturing, including big ticket items like engines and transmissions on gasoline cars or smaller parts like brake calipers.
 Remanufactured parts are even sold by auto parts stores to home mechanics, who pay a “core charge” that is refunded when they return the old parts to encourage recycling.

-When electric vehicle adoption is such that home mechanics are tackling battery replacement jobs, the packs could be subject to a core charge.
+When electric vehicle adoption has reached a point where home mechanics are tackling battery replacement jobs, packs could become subject to a core charge.

-You shouldn’t normally have to pay for a battery replacement.
+Bottom line: You shouldn’t normally have to pay for a battery replacement